jmore007/AngularTests/README.md

 # AngularTests
-Angular repository for testing purposes
+Angular repository for testing purposes and other things